Sydney Food Guide

 Icebergs Dining Room and Bar: Can’t forget Icebergs!
 Every iconic shot you’ve ever seen taken of the Icebergs pool and Bondi beach was taken here.
 We relaxed at the bar for drinks and snacks and to soak up the views, but I’ve heard the Italian food on their dining room menu is great too.

-Best Restaurants in Sydney: For great food and a fun atmosphere
+Sydney Food Guide: For great food and a fun atmosphere

 Porteño: I was really excited to try this Argentinian steakhouse after seeing it on Anthony Bourdain (RIP 😭).
 You can see the meats being BBQed over a fire pit front and center, which is fun…and a little hot.
 Don’t miss: the provoleta (hello, wood fired cheese), any of the red meats, and the brussel sprouts (trust me).